yext/answers-search-ui/README.md

 ## Navigation Component

 The Navigation Component adds a dynamic experience to your pages navigation experience.
-When using multiple veritcal searches in a universal search, the navigation ordering will be automatically updated based on the search results.
+When using multiple vertical searches in a universal search, the navigation ordering will be automatically updated based on the search results.
+By default, tabs that do not fit in the container will go inside a dropdown menu.

 ```html